 In the far north-west region of Sutherland, above a watery landscape of turquoise seas and white sandy beaches and thousands of lochans stands a 731m high, 2km long rocky ridge rising straight up from sea level.
-Iconic mountains in Scotland don’t come much more iconic than Suilven.
+Iconic mountains in Scotland don’t come much more iconic than Suilven for walks in Scotland.

 5. The Shore Walk – Edinburgh to South Queensferry

 Edinburgh has a spectacular waterfront with over 15 miles of waterside walkways and walking from Silverknowes to the quaint village of Cramond through the Dalmeny Estate to the dramatic Forth Bridges is one of my favourite ways to spend an afternoon.